By Miranda Wilson

 - Laptop stand.
 If you’re having trouble satisfactorily positioning your laptop camera and screen, a laptop stand such as the Rain Design iLevel can safely adjust it.

 - Webcam.
-If your computer doesn’t have a camera, even the cheapest Logitech webcams do a great job.
+If your computer doesn’t have a camera, or if you want more flexibility in positioning your camera, even the cheapest Logitech webcams do a great job.

 You might find that you love remote teaching and want to keep doing it in the future.
 In this case, consider investing in some fancier equipment.
 A USB audio interface such as the Scarlett Solo 3rd Generation connects with your computer, your headphones, and your microphone for clarity and depth of sound quality.
 A good ribbon mic such as the sE Electronics VR2 works well for up-close stringed instruments.
 If you find that switching between playing and talking causes sound distortion, try using a headset for talking and the ribbon mic for playing.